-Actually, EcoMaT is already here.
-Bremen may be waiting for the EcoMaT 'body' to be completed, but the brain is already hard at work!
-The EcoMaT partners have begun to implement joint R&D projects and collaborations.
+ECOMAT is launched!
+Joint R&D projects and cooperations are realized by the ECOMAT partners.
 The full array of tools and services from Bremeninvest and Bremen's development bank (Bremer Aufbau-Bank) are available to support innovative projects, in particular ones from SMEs in Bremen.
 More on funding and support options

-As part of its coordination of EcoMaT, Bremeninvest supports the EcoMaT partners in applying for development projects, organises workshops and events, represents the EcoMaT and its partners at trade fairs and conferences, and keeps the network partners up to date through newsletters.
+As part of its coordination of ECOMAT, the State of Bremen supports the ECOMAT partners in applying for development projects, organises workshops and events, represents the ECOMAT and its partners at trade fairs and conferences, and keeps the network partners up to date through newsletters.

 The Senator for Economy, Labour and Europe of the Free Hanseatic City of Bremen is responsible for coordinating the activities of the ECOMAT partners and the network.
 As part of the Bremen Operative ERDF Program the Senator works in close cooperation with WFB Wirtschaftsförderung Bremen GmbH and the innovation portal ECOMAT e.V..